Forest-Economics-Goettingen/optimLanduse/README.md

 <p align="center">
 <img width="673.4" height="298.2" src="./man/figures/exampleGraphic.png">
 </p>

+*Table 1: Example of the data set from Gosling et al. (2020) to illustrate the required data structure.*

 \| See the help files of the *exampleData()* and *initScenario()* functions for more details.
 An empty template (incl. predefined